-Bacteriocins, a subset of antimicrobial peptides produced by both Gram-positive and Gram-negative bacteria, are known for their diverse antimicrobial properties (Darbandi et al., 2022).
+Bacteriocins, a subset of antimicrobial peptides produced by both Gram-positive and Gramnegative bacteria, are known for their diverse antimicrobial properties (Darbandi et al., 2022).
 These peptides inhibit the proliferation of closely related bacterial species, thereby contributing to microbial competition and ecological balance.
 There are four primary categories for classifying bacteriocins, determined by their characteristics, structure, and mechanism of action.
 The first class, known as Lantibiotics, is usually generated by lactic acid bacteria.
 Notable examples include Nisin and Lacticin 3147, which are produced by Lactococcus lactis, as well as Epidermin, produced by Staphylococcus epidermidis.
 Class 2 are post-translationally modified peptides (PTMs), which undergo significant modifications after translation.
-PTMs include bacteriocins like Acidocin B (produced by Lactobacillus acidophilus) and Pediocin PA-1 (produced by Pediococcus acidilactici).
-Class 3 are non-modified peptides (NMPs), which are relatively small and heat-stable such as Brevicin (produced by Brevibacterium) and Subtilin (produced by Bacillus subtilis).
-The heat stability, which is due to secondary structures like α-helices and β-sheets (Cotter et al., 2013), prevents the NMPs from denaturation and aggregation to remain active and functional during high-temperature processes like pasteurization or boiling, making them valuable for food preservation and therapeutic applications (Yang et al., 2014).
-The final class are Protein-bacteriocins which are composed of larger, more complex proteins that can interact with multiple targets, including Micacin and Subtilosin (produced by Bacillus subtilis) (Alvarez-Sieiro et al., 2016; Field et al., 2018; Zimina et al., 2020).
+PTMs include bacteriocins like (produced Acidocin В by Lactobacillus acidophilus) and Pediocin PA-1 (produced by Pediococcus acidilactici).
+Class 3 are nonmodified peptides (NMPs), which are relatively small and heat-stable, such as Brevicin (produced by Brevibacterium) and Subtilin (produced by Bacillus subtilis).
+The heat stability, attributed to secondary structures such as α -helices and β -sheets (Cotter et al., 2013), prevents NMPs from denaturing and aggregating, allowing them to remain active and functional during high-temperature processes like pasteurization or boiling, making them valuable for food preservation and therapeutic applications (Yang et al., 2014).
+The final class is Protein-bacteriocins, which are composed of larger, more complex proteins that can interact with multiple targets, including Micacin and Subtilosin (produced by Bacillus subtilis) (Alvarez-Sieiro et al., 2016; Field et al., 2018; Zimina et al., 2020).

-Lactic acid bacteria (LAB) is essential in the food production industry due to their functions in food processing and fermentation, particularly as natural bio-preservatives that enhance the safety and shelf-life of food products (Raj et al., 2022).
+Lactic acid bacteria (LAB) are essential in the food production industry due to their functions in food processing and fermentation, particularly as natural bio-preservatives that enhance the safety and shelf-life of food products (Raj et al., 2022).
 The antimicrobial compounds produced by LAB are widely utilized to preserve various foods, including cheese, meat, and vegetables.
 Nisin, a class I bacteriocin produced by Lactococcus species, is employed as a biopreservative in food and has applications in biomedical fields.
-Nisin is highly effective in inhibiting the growth of bacterial strains resistant to antibiotics such as methicillin-resistant Staphylococcus aureus, Streptococcus pneumoniae, Enterococci, and Clostridium difficile.
-This mechanism highlights the potential of LAB and their bacteriocins as natural preservatives and their relevance in addressing challenges related to microbial resistance and food safety (Zapaśnik et al., 2022).
+Nisin is highly effective in inhibiting the growth of bacterial strains resistant to antibiotics, such as methicillin-resistant Staphylococcus Streptococcus pneumoniae, Enterococci, and Clostridium difficile.
+This mechanism highlights the potential of LAB and their bacteriocins as natural preservatives, as well as their relevance in addressing challenges related to microbial resistance and food safety (Zapaśnik et al., 2022).